zotonic/zotonic/doc/developer-guide/sites.rst

 Create a site
 -------------

+.. note:: If anything goes wrong, see the :ref:`ref-troubleshooting-installation`.

 1. First, prepare the database.
 In your terminal, connect to PostgreSQL::

     $ sudo -u postgres psql (enter your OS password)